Briefing · 02/05/2026

 Second, long-context synthesis.
 Google said in late 2024 that NotebookLM was powered by Gemini 1.5, and later NotebookLM updates have emphasised newer Gemini upgrades, larger context, and better large-source handling.
 The exact current production stack can change without changing the product signal: read a lot, compress what matters, and preserve enough source fidelity to remain useful.

 Third, performed dialogue.
-The final audio is not just speech.
-It is a structured conversation.
+The final audio is structured conversation, not speech alone.
 The hosts interrupt lightly, affirm, reframe, and build momentum.
 Simon Willison’s early notes captured why the generated podcasts felt surprisingly effective, and his follow-up on customising Audio Overviews showed how much users wanted control over the host focus and framing.

 A bland summary says: